jinghuazhao/FM-pipeline/README.md

 ## USAGE

-The syntax of pipeline is simply
+Before start, settings at the beginning of the script need to be changed and only minor change is expected after this.
+The syntax of pipeline is then simply
 ```
 bash fm-pipeline.sh <input>
 ```
-Before start, settings at the beginning of the script need to be changed and only minor change is expected after this.

 ## Inputs